Tesla FSD (Supervised) / Autopilot

 Availability: Widely available across GM EV lineup (and many ICE models).

 Conservative by design — a narrow operational scope is part of why the safety record is clean.
-GM's pivot away from Cruise robotaxi (December 2024) reinvested in Super Cruise development.
+GM's pivot away from Cruise robotaxi (December 2024) reinvested in personal-vehicle autonomy: Super Cruise passed 1 billion cumulative hands-free miles in April 2026, and GM is now testing an eyes-off (Level 3) system (200+ vehicles in CA/MI) targeted for the 2028 Cadillac Escalade IQ — highway-only, not yet in production.

 Ford BlueCruise